A Guide to Mobile App Development: Web vs. Native vs. Hybrid

 When looking into developing a mobile app, is it better to build a web app, native app or choose the hybrid route instead?

 Depending on your business objectives and overall goals, this decision could make or break the success of your mobile strategy.
-When deciding to build your app as either web, native, or hybrid, there are variety of factors you need to consider.
+When deciding to build your app as either web, native, or hybrid, there are a variety of factors you need to consider.
 The purpose of this article is not to choose a winner.
-Instead, I compare the three approaches of webs vs. native vs. hybrid, outlining the advantages and disadvantages from the standpoint of a company looking to develop a mobile app.
+Instead, I compare the three approaches of web, native, and hybrid development, outlining the advantages and disadvantages from the standpoint of a company looking to develop a mobile app.

 People classify web apps as new technologies which blur the lines between web, native and hybrid apps.
 It’s difficult to distinguish which apps are web apps, which are hybrid apps, and which are websites built with a responsive design.

-Sometimes, what might seem like a native app is downloaded from the app store, but that app may just be a webview (which is written in the native language) containing the URL to the web app.
+Sometimes, what seems like a native app downloaded from the app store is actually an app in a webview (which is written in the native language) containing the URL to the web app.
 The majority of the code is handled outside of the native language.
 To some, that satisfies the requirements of a native application, and to others, it’s just another format for a web app.
 Web apps are essentially websites that look like native apps but instead of being installed on the home screen, the user creates a bookmark to that page.

 How Do You Build A Web App?